Lab 3 – Odometry-based Localization

 Use another sensor (like a compass or gyroscope) to estimate the orientation of the robot.
 Implement a 1-D Kalman Filter to combine the values given by this extra sensor with the orientation calculated via odometry to get a better estimate of the robot orientation.

 No solution is provided for the challenge.
-In this post you find explanation about the Kalman Filter and how to implement it in Python.
+In this post you find explanation about the 1-D Kalman Filter and how to implement it in Python.

 Conclusion